M.A. Women's, Gender and Sexuality Studies/Ph.D. Sociology Joint Degree Program

 The combined M.A.
-Women's Studies /PhD Sociology program is the outcome of longstanding cooperation and overlapping strengths between the Departments of Sociology and Women's Studies.
-It allows Sociology PhD students with interests in Gender Studies and Women's Studies students with sociological interests to combine their work in these two programs.
+Women's, Gender and Sexuality Studies /PhD Sociology program is the outcome of longstanding cooperation and overlapping strengths between the Departments of Sociology and Women', Gender and Sexuality Studies.
+It allows Sociology PhD students with interests in Gender Studies, and WGS students with sociological interests to combine their work in these two programs.
 This is facilitated by the number of joint and affiliated faculty shared between the two departments, as well as by graduate-level cross-listed coursework.
 It is also facilitated by the willingness of both departments to allow requirements for one program to be included as a portion of the coursework for the other program.

 Students in the Joint program will fulfill requirements for both degrees.
 The Women's Studies M.A. requires a total of 32 credits, including several core courses, a Master's project, and elective courses forming a cohesive cluster.
 The Sociology PhD program requires a total of 60 credits (plus the dissertation), including several core courses, a Teaching Tool, a Research Tool, and two comprehensive area exams.
-Cooperative agreements between the Departments allow the Sociology comprehensive exam in Gender to meet the Women's Studies Master's project requirement.
-The Women's Studies core courses are allowed to count as credit toward the Sociology PhD, and the Women's Studies Research Seminar (a core course) may count as the Research Tool for the PhD.
+Cooperative agreements between the Departments allow the Sociology comprehensive exam in Gender to meet the Women's, Gender and Sexuality Studies Master's project requirement.
+The Women's, Gender and Sexuality Studies core courses are allowed to count as credit toward the Sociology PhD, and the Women's Studies Research Seminar (a core course) may count as the Research Tool for the PhD.
 Electives, including courses that are cross-listed, listed in either department, or in other departments, may count toward both degrees as approved by the Graduate Directors.

 Applicants will be reviewed by the Graduate Directors and Committees of both departments.
 Applications for the joint program can also be considered after entry into either program.